The latest industry news and insights

 1. Can you tell us something about your background and how you became involved in digital forensics?

 I spent 22 years in the Royal Air Force Police specialising as a Counter Intelligence and Information Technology Security investigator; supporting criminal and security investigations by the examination of recovered computer media, using recognised forensic techniques.
-I have over 20 years experience of carrying out computer audits and investigating incidents of computer misuse, virus attacks, hacking and loss & theft of data.
+I have over 20 years of experience of carrying out computer audits and investigating incidents of computer misuse, virus attacks, hacking and loss & theft of data.
 I have been in the private sector, specialising in digital forensics, for the last 8 years and have worked on behalf of law enforcement agencies, solicitors and corporate clients on a variety of UK based and international cases.

 2. What services does CYFOR offer?

 CYFOR is recognised as an industry leader in the investigation of serious and complex crime, and civil litigation cases.
-We have extensive experience in conducting investigation on a broad range of digital media including computers, mobile devices and audio and visual analysis.
-We compliment our forensic offering with full eDisclosure, cell site analysis, data recovery, data destruction, vulnerability assessment and penetration testing services.
+We have extensive experience in conducting an investigation on a broad range of digital media including computers, mobile devices and audio and visual analysis.
+We complement our forensic offering with full eDisclosure, cell site analysis, data recovery, data destruction, vulnerability assessment and penetration testing services.